 with wine storehouses, outbuildings, parklands, a lake and woods, 60 km de Tours

-To the south of the Touraine region and on the borders of that of Poitou, near to an old peaceful village, with a past that could not be richer for such a small place.
+To the south of the Touraine region and in the midst of that of Richelais, near to an old peaceful village, with a past that could not be richer for such a small place.